Juul/biotek-precision-protocol/README.md

 ## Checksum

-It seems like the last byte of the checksum is the sum of all the data bytes divided by 255 and then rounded up to nearest integer.
-Or it could be the sum divided by 255 rounded down (throw away remainder) + 1.
+It seems like the last byte of the checksum is the sum of all the header and data bytes (except for the checksum) divided by 255.

-The first byte of the checksum is very close to the sum of the data bytes modulus 255, but it's often off by 1 or 2 in either direction!
-Sometimes it's completely off, like for `captures/move_to_center.LOG`.
+It seems like the first byte of the checksum is the remainder after the division with the second byte of the checksum subtracted.

 # Data line